How to Write the Emory University Essays 2025-2026

 Emory University’s core mission calls for service to humanity.
 Share how you might personally contribute to this mission.
 (150 words)

 This is a standard “Community Service” essay, which asks you to share how you will embody Emory’s commitment to community service and humanitarian efforts.
-It’s a great option if you have a robust history with community service, or even just one experience that was highly formative.
+It’s a great option if you have a robust history with community service, or even just one highly formative experience.

 Research opportunities for service that already exist at Emory.
-The school’s website summarizes service opportunities for students, from break trips, to organized volunteer efforts in Atlanta, to service trips abroad.
+The school’s website summarizes service opportunities for students, from organized volunteer efforts in Atlanta to service trips abroad.

 You can also think about things you’re personally invested in, even if nothing on Emory’s site quite aligns with it.
 For example, if you’re passionate about children’s literacy, maybe you want to talk about your goal of organizing a book drive for elementary school students in Atlanta.

-Remember you’re not expected to save the world in your response.
-In fact, the simpler and more feasible your proposed service opportunity is, perhaps the better.
-Emory admissions wants to hear what you’re genuinely most interested in, and how you will actually make an impact in the Emory community, and writing about something you could realistically accomplish in college will answer those questions better than saying you’d like to wipe out world hunger.
+Remember, you’re not expected to save the world in your response.
+The simpler and more feasible your proposed service opportunity is, oftentimes, the better.
+Emory admissions officers want to hear about what you’re genuinely most interested in, and how you will make an impact in the Emory community, so writing about something you could realistically accomplish in college will answer those questions better than saying you’d like to eradicate world hunger.

 Once you have an idea of what you want to write about, it’s time to organize it into a response.
 The best way to start is by sharing a little bit about yourself and your connection with community service.
 This can come in the form of a personal anecdote about a time you volunteered, an issue you’ve encountered in your community or elsewhere that has inspired you, or something you’ve found on Emory’s website that resonates with you on a personal level.